Sarthak-Jangam/SpendWise/README.md

-📊 SpendWise - Expense Tracker
+📊 SpendWise
-SpendWise is a web-based application for tracking personal expenses.
-Built with Spring Boot and MySQL, it allows users to categorize and analyze their expenses through a clean and functional backend API.
-The frontend is built using HTML, CSS, and JavaScript, providing an intuitive interface for adding and viewing expenses.
+SpendWise is a web-based application designed to track personal expenses and provide insights into spending habits.
+Built using Spring Boot, it offers RESTful APIs for managing and analyzing expenses.
+The application uses Spring Data JPA for ORM and MySQL as the relational database.

 ✨ Features
 Add new expenses categorized by type (e.g., Food, Travel, etc.)